DavidNKraemer/DavidNKraemer.github.io/menu/about.md

 * "rainbow" analogues to classical theorems in Ramsey theory
 * natural language processing models for a technology startup.

-## Research interests

-I'm interested in the intersection of mathematical analysis and optimization and control.
-I like to stay right on the boundary between pure and applied math, and I enjoy working on simulation and other software projects.

-My "hobby" interests are primarily in economics, where I enjoy studying the models of theoretical macroeconomics and monetary policy.
-I also like to study math outside of my research interests, such as algebra, just to keep on my toes!

 ## Other stuff